notification-system/docs/frontend-initial-spec.md

 * Repositories have a pattern where data refresh/sync only occurs after a relevant service is reconnected.
 * Pattern to check to memory leaks for repository that are not released.

+## MTQQ 5 Client Support
+* Works using TCP on Native Platforms
+* Uses websockets for Web

 ## Integration Tests with Real Server or Mocks
 * Automation testing code coverage report for the entire system (backend and frontend)
 * Can run these same automation tests on wide range of devices